RCI Seeks to Educate and Collaborate with the Medical Community

-VIENNA, VA, March 26, 2019—The Respiratory Compromise Institute (RCI) announced today the launch of a new podcast series of industry-leading medical experts discussing respiratory compromise, a pulmonary condition generally characterized by the chronic or acute deterioration of respiratory function.
-Respiratory compromise in any form contributes to a higher risk of life-threatening respiratory failure.
-This provider education series is intended to promote a multidisciplinary dialogue among the medical community, especially in hospital settings, such as pulmonologists, anesthesiologists, hospitalists, respiratory therapists, critical care experts, emergency physicians, nurse anesthetists, chest physicians, medical academia, and other stakeholders who are responsible for patient safety, improving quality measures and promoting optimal clinical outcomes.
+VIENNA, VA, September 10, 2019—The Respiratory Compromise Institute (RCI) announced today the launch of an educational video series of industry-leading medical experts discussing respiratory compromise, a pulmonary condition generally characterized by the chronic or acute deterioration of respiratory function.
+This provider education series is intended to promote a multidisciplinary dialogue among the medical community, especially in hospital settings, such as pulmonologists, anesthesiologists, hospitalists, respiratory therapists, critical care experts, emergency physicians, nurse anesthetists, chest physicians, medical academia, and others who are responsible for patient safety.

 About Respiratory Compromise